inspec/inspec/docs/resources.rst

 have_interface -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``have_interface`` matcher tests if the named interface is defined for the network bridge.
-For example:
+The ``have_interface`` matcher tests if the named interface is defined for the network bridge:

 .. code-block:: ruby